-If you involved in a Title IX sexual harassment case, you might be feeling upset, confused, angry, or overwhelmed.
-If you are the Complainant, that means that you believe that someone has subjected you to sexual harassment in violation of Section 600.020 the University of Missouri's sexual harassment under Title IX policy.
-If you are the Respondent, that means someone has accused you of violating the University of Missouri's sexual harassment under Title IX policy.
+If you are involved in a Title IX sexual harassment case, might be feeling upset, confused, angry, or overwhelmed.
+If you are the Complainant, that means that you believe that someone has subjected University you to sexual harassment in violation of Section 600.020 the harassment under Title IX policy.
+If you are the of Missouri's sexual Respondent, that means someone has accused you of violating University of Missouri's sexual harassment under Title IX policy.
 This guide will hopefully aid in helping you to understand the University's Title IX process and refer you to resources that may be available to you at this time.